Updated as of January 2020.

 Few educational institutions are as misunderstood as public charter schools.
 They are not private or religious schools.
 They are not for-profit enterprises.
 They cannot pick and choose students.
-In short, they may not operate as they please.
+In short, they may not take taxpayer dollars and operate as they please.

 Charter schools are tuition-free public schools that have more freedom than district-run public schools but are required to meet certain state regulations, including participation in the state testing program.